309thEDDGE/opal-helm/README.md

 After the status of all opal pods are running and the keycloak-setup pod is complete, open a browser to access the services.

 ### Patching argoCD
-if there is a reason to update any of the helm values while argoCD is running, there will have to be a patch applied to make sure the changes take place
+Applications will occasionally fail to sync following an update, there will have to be a patch applied to make sure the changes take place
->$kubectl patch Application/keycloak \ --type json \ --patch='[ { "op": "remove", "path": "/metadata/finalizers" } ]' -n argocd
+> $kubectl patch Application/<failing application> \ --type json \ --patch='[ { "op": "remove", "path": "/metadata/finalizers" } ]' -n argocd

 ### Important URLs
 **Opal**